Properties of sound

 - Velocity = frequency x wavelength

-- Wavelength inversely proportional to frequency but frequency set by transducer.
-Therefore, wavelength proportional to velocity.
+- Wavelength inversely proportional to frequency and proportional to velocity.
+Frequency set by transducer.

 - Measured in watts/m2